indie-mirror/indienet-docs/content/spikes/security.md

   * public key (`publicKeyNode2`)
   * a message it wants to send to our node (`messageNode2`)

-The goal is for this second node is to send us a private message, encrypted with our public key, that we will decrypt and read using our private key (as created in Spike 1; please keep the spikes separate – you can copy Spike 1 to start Spike 2).
+The goal is for this second node is to send us a private message, encrypted with our public key, that we will decrypt and read using our private key (as created in Spikes 1 & 2; please keep the spikes separate).

 Continue to mock `node2` to: